 Dr. Law and his team developed the "embedded-electrode electrostatic-induction nozzle".
 The principle of this nozzle is such that air and liquid enter separately into the nozzle.
 The air moves at a high speed through the nozzle and disintegrates liquid into droplets.
 The droplets are charged by induction at the nozzle.
 High speed air is propelled outward from the orifice of the nozzle.

 Microbecide® TC-320 Electrostatic Sprayers use air-assistance for better spray delivery.
 Air is necessary in electrostatic spraying to cause the charged spray to push deep into complex targets.
 Electrostatics, with air-assist, plus the right droplet size is a perfect combination for the most effective and efficient application of a spray.
 The force of electrostatic attraction is strong if the droplets are small and the droplet charge is sufficiently high.

-Electrostatic sprayers are ideal for schools, day care centers, nursing homes, clinics and hospitals, gyms and spas, hotels, public transportation, restaurants, mold remediation firms and others for disinfecting and odor elimination.
+Electrostatic sprayers are ideal for schools, day care centers, nursing homes, clinics and hospitals, gyms and spas, hotels, public transportation, restaurants, mold remediation firms and others for decontamination, disinfecting and odor elimination.
 They are also used by greenhouses, nurseries, and grounds staff for application of insect control products on plants and flowers.